divya7gupta/JS-Assignment/README.md

 ## Question 2: Roll-Seed Lock
 Logic:
-Repeat 3 times:
+Repeat 3 times:,
-If even → divide by 2 and add seed
+If even → divide by 2 and add seed,
-If odd → multiply by 3 and subtract seed
+If odd → multiply by 3 and subtract seed,
-Check if result is 3-digit number
+Check if result is 3-digit number then
 Check if middle digit equals seed

 Complexity: